Change the current directory/folder and store the previous folder/path for use by the POPD command.

 If the drive is not specified, the current drive will be assumed.

-If neither drive nor path are specified PUSHD will just display a list of previous pathnames, you may switch back to any of these by using POPD one or more times.
+If neither drive nor path are specified PUSHD will just display a list of previous pathnames, you can switch back to any of these by using POPD one or more times.

 The number of pushed directories can be displayed on the command line with PROMPT $+